 Prepare this easy, delectable chowder for dinner tonight for an amazing meal and rave reviews.
 There will be enough to feed 4 hungry appetites and is so delicious, there will be no leftovers.
 If it’s just the two of you…you’ve got plenty for tomorrow.

-Double the recipe, which will fill your Dutch oven, and you’ve got a delicious hot meal for friends after a round of golf or a day of hiking in the fall.
+This recipe makes 8 generous servings filling your Dutch oven and you’ve got a delicious hot meal for friends after a round of golf or a day of hiking in the fall.
+And, if it’s just the two of you, there will be plenty of leftovers for tomorrow or even freeze some for next week.

 - 4 Chicken bouillon cubes